NuggMD

 What is a Sploof?

-The sploof was originally invented to serve as a smoke filter.
+A sploof is a type of smoke filter.
 The original sploof, its name a spin on the spliff, was made using household items, typically a cardboard toilet paper tube, a rubber band, and one or more dryer sheets.

 This DIY invention helped mask the smell of cannabis smoke by having the consumer take a hit, then place their mouth inside the cardboard tube and blow out the smoke, which would then be filtered through the dryer sheets.

-The creation was minimally effective, with better results when more insulation, or dryer sheets, were added.
-While successful to a degree, the sploof often diminished cannabis smells while leaving the area smelling like clean laundry.
+The creation was mildly effective, with the best results happening when more insulation or dryer sheets were added.
+The sploof often helped to diminish the cannabis smells while leaving the area smelling like clean laundry.

 How Does a Sploof Filter Smoke?